1 SCOPE

 3.1 CORPORATE FIREWALL

-Berkshire uses independent firewalls for the hosted application environment, the data environment within the hosted application environment, the disaster recovery environment and the corporate environment.
-Firewall configuration is backed up after every change and periodic restoration of these settings is performed to ensure the system can be restored in the event of failure.
-Firmware updates that only provide additional functionality are reviewed by Berkshire’s IT staff and deployed as necessary.
+Berkshire uses independent firewalls for the hosted application environment and the corporate environment.
+Firewall configuration for the hosted environment is backed up after every change and periodic restoration of these settings is performed to ensure the system can be restored in the event of failure.
+Firmware updates that only provide additional functionality are reviewed by IT staff and deployed as necessary.
 Firmware updates that resolve security vulnerabilities are always applied and during normal scheduled maintenance windows.
 A separate firewall policy that further details the management of company firewalls is available upon written request.

 3.2 CLIENT DATA AND SYSTEM DATA ACCESS

-Hosted web application data from balanceWORKS, balanceAAP, balanceTRAK, and balanceREACH, is only accessible to the staff responsible for maintaining these applications, which includes the IT Director, Product Support Manager, The Product Development Manager, and the Systems Administration team.
+Hosted web application data is only accessible to the staff responsible for maintaining these applications, which includes the Director, Product Support Manager, Product Development Manager, and the IT team.

-In hosted applications, analyses and reports are not permanently stored on the server.
-Instead the reports are dynamically created at the time they are run by the users.
-Any temporary files used to produce results are removed from the servers as soon they are designated as no longer needed to complete a client request.
+Any temporary files used to produce results are removed from the servers when designated as no longer needed to complete a client request.

-Direct access to all databases containing client data is restricted to the Systems Administration team, the Product Support Manager, the Product Development Manager, and the IT Director.
+Direct access to all databases containing client data is restricted to the IT team, Product Support Manager, Product Development Manager, and the Director.
 Senior Product Support staff responsible for these applications do have User and Password management rights within the applications but do not have direct access to the servers and/or databases.
 Senior members of the programming staff can request additional temporary access to an application if specifically requested by a client to fulfill a development or support request.

-The responsibility for the security of client data lies with the IT Director.
+The responsibility for the security of client data lies with the Director.

 3.4 VIRUS SCANNING